bgporter/animator/README.md

 ## Demo application

-The demonstration application (now located in the `bgporter/frizDemo` repository performs simple animations that
+The demonstration application (located in the [`bgporter/frizDemo` repository](https://github.com/bgporter/frizDemo) performs simple animations that

 * apply each of the curve types to animate randomly sized & colored squares away from a mouse click.
 * after a delay from the movement animation, fade the square to invisiblity and delete it from the screen.